moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 (Mechanical Design) in the fall and two sections each of `EME 185A/B`_ (Mechanical Systems Design Project) in the winter and spring quarters.
 Between the course evaluations and extra feedback I collected throughout my classes, I had, on average, favorable reviews.
-This year I focused primarily on developing and enhancing these courses as part of my classroom innovations long-term goal.
+This year, I focused primarily on developing and enhancing these courses as part of my classroom innovations long-term goal.

 .. _EME 150A: http://moorepants.github.io/eme150a/
 .. _EME 185A/B: http://moorepants.github.io/eme185/